Some people, you say,

 The cat curls into itself, licking his paws,

-And we glom to one another like new cells,
+And we glom to one another like

 Let’s make us something new.